flokoe/bash-hackers-wiki/docs/syntax/arrays.md

     hi hi hi

-The only exceptions to this rule are in a few cases where the array variable\'s name refers to the array as a whole.
+The only exceptions to this rule are in a few cases where the array variable's name refers to the array as a whole.
 This is the case for the `unset` builtin (see [destruction](#Destruction)) and when declaring an array without assigning any values (see [declaration](#Declaration)).